spacelift-io/user-documentation/docs/integrations/cloud-providers/aws.md

 - `AWS_SECURITY_TOKEN`
 - `AWS_SESSION_TOKEN`

-This is enough for both the [AWS Terraform provider](https://registry.terraform.io/providers/hashicorp/aws/latest/docs#environment-variables){: rel="nofollow"} and/or [Amazon S3 state backend](https://www.terraform.io/docs/backends/types/s3.html){: rel="nofollow"} to generate a fully authenticated AWS session without further configuration.
+This is enough for both the [AWS OpenTofu/Terraform provider](https://search.opentofu.org/provider/hashicorp/aws/latest#environment-variables){: rel="nofollow"} and/or [Amazon S3 state backend](https://opentofu.org/docs/language/settings/backends/s3/){: rel="nofollow"} to generate a fully authenticated AWS session without further configuration.
 However, you will likely need to select one of the available regions with the former.

 ### Usage